patriciavalentine/BOLT-DATA-ANALYSIS/README.md

 ## 📑 Insights
 - Analysis revealed that peak ride activity occurs around 10 a.m., while off-peak hours are observed at approximately 9 p.m.
 - The most frequented pickup locations included the Central Business District (CBD) of Nairobi, Jomo Kenyatta International Airport (JKIA), and Donholm.
-- In January, revenue peaked at around 3 p.m. and 11 p.m., while the lowest revenue was recorded at 2 p.m. and 8 p.m.
-In February, revenue was highest at 12 p.m. and 1 a.m., with the lowest revenue observed at 1 p.m.
+- In January, the driver's revenue peaked at over KShs 10,000, while the lowest recorded revenue was less than KShs 1,000.
+In February, the highest revenue surpassed KShs 12,000, while the lowest revenue was approximately KShs 2,500.
+- Analysis also revealed that the rides resulted in no tips for drivers, indicating a potential issue with customer satisfaction or service perception.

 ...and several others as shown in the [Tableau Dashboard](https://github.com/patriciavalentine/BOLT-RIDE-ANALYTICS/blob/main/Tableau%20Dashboard%20Capture.PNG)!